 – How does inflation pressure affect the track?

 – How do the angles (relative to direction of travel) of the front and rear-facing edges of a tread segment affect the track?

 – Do the treads on a tire interact with the substrate the same way as lugs on a Vibram shoe sole?

-– If the pressure releases in the wave (in the video clip it forms below white arc) indicate force applied to maintain or alter motion, can they indicate direction of travel?
+– If the pressure releases in the wave (in the video clip it forms below white arc) indicate force applied to maintain or alter motion, do they indicate the direction that force was applied?

 – What about vehicle weight?